 How your beans are roasted does make an appreciable difference in terms of how long they last on the shelf.

 We’ve talked about how green beans stay fresh for much longer than roasted beans.

-All roasts are on a scale from green to dark, with lighter roasts being roasted for shorter periods of time than dark roasts.
+All roasts are on a scale from green to dark, with lighter roasts, such as white coffee, being roasted for shorter periods of time than dark roasts.
 A fuller roast makes the beans more porous and therefore easier to oxidise.

 What this means for the longevity of your beans is pretty straightforward.
 Dark roasted coffee lasts for less time than lighter roasted coffee.

 If you’re buying artisan-style small batch coffee, you’ll find it fits in the medium roast range, with some going even lighter.
 These roasts are more stable on the shelf, lasting for between 1.5 and two times as long as dark roasts.

 All of the same caveats still apply to lighter roasts as they do to dark ones.
 Keep your beans in proper storage, be that an airtight container, a vacuum sealed tub, or in their bags unopened until you need them.

 If you’re storing ground coffee, then all of the above applies in terms of how to make it last longer, but you have to be prepared for a shorter shelf life.

 Once coffee is ground the oxidation process starts immediately in earnest, so you won’t get more than a day or two of great flavor out of your coffee under most conditions.
 If you have the ability to vacuum seal your ground coffee, then that is the most useful fix.

 Frequently Asked Questions